neil-hicks/reading-notes/class01.md

 ## These topics are important because they lay the foundation of essential learning upon which more complex issues being taught later are built

-### Describe how HTML, CSS, and JS files are “parsed” in the browser.
+### Describe how HTML, CSS, and JS files are “parsed” in the browser

 (Source [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works))